-9. NET ASSETS
+9. NET POSITION

-Net assets are presented as invested in capital assets, restricted net assets; and unrestricted net assets.
-Net assets invested in capital assets consist of capital assets, net of accumulated depreciation.
-Restricted net assets have constraints placed on net asset use that are either externally imposed by creditors, grantors, contributors, or the laws or regulations of other governments; or imposed by law through constitutional provisions or enabling legislation.
-These net assets are either classified as either expendable or nonexpendable.
-Unrestricted net assets consist of net assets that do not meet the definition of "restricted" or "invested in capital assets."
+Net position is presented as net invested in capital assets, restricted net assets; and unrestricted net assets.
+Net invested in capital assets consist of capital assets, net of accumulated depreciation.
+Restricted net position has constraints placed on net position use that is either externally imposed by creditors, grantors, contributors, or the laws or regulations of other governments; or imposed by law through constitutional provisions or enabling legislation.
+The net position is classified as either expendable or nonexpendable.
+Unrestricted net position consists of net position that does not meet the definition of "restricted" or "invested in capital assets."